assaf/zombie/doc/API.md

 Waits for the browser to complete loading resources and processing JavaScript events.
 When done, calls the callback with null and browser.

-This method will wait for timers (`setTimeout`) that execute in the first `waitFor` milliseconds (default to 5 seconds).
-This captures most UI and asynchronous behavior.

-You can also pass a duration as the first argument.
-This will wait for at least that many milliseconds, and then for any pending resource/JavaScript processing.
-This may be helpful if you need to deal with intervals.
+With `duration` as the first argument, this method waits for the specified time (in milliseconds) and any resource/JavaScript to complete processing.

+Without duration, Zombie makes best judgement by waiting up to 5 seconds for the page to load resources (scripts, XHR requests, iframes), process DOM events, and fire timeouts events.

-You can also call this method with no arguments and simply listen to the `done` and `error` events.
+You can also call `wait` with no callback and simply listen to the `done` and `error` events getting fired.

 ### Event: 'done'
 `function (browser) { }`

 Emitted whenever the event queue goes back to empty.

+### Event: 'error'
+`function (error) { }`

+Emitted if an error occurred loading a page or submitting a form.

 ### Event: 'loaded'
 `function (browser) { }`

 Emitted whenever new page loaded.
 This event is emitted before `DOMContentLoaded`.

-### Event: 'error'
-`function (error) { }`

-Emitted if an error occurred loading a page or submitting a form.

 ## Debugging